FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolinput.md

 ### <a id="methods-historyenabled"/>**HistoryEnabled(String)**

 Enabled saved history inputs.
- <br>The history file is saved in  in the 'PromptPlus.History' folder.
+ <br>HistoryEnabled cannot be used with IsSecret<br>The history file is saved in  in the 'PromptPlus.History' folder.

 ```csharp
 IControlInput HistoryEnabled(string value)